What It Is

 Precision-Guided Firearms have an integrated target tracking system, just like a fighter jet or Predator drone.
 Once a target is tagged, the Precision-Guided Firearm tracks the target’s exact location and velocity so that the shot is perfectly launched to ensure precise impact.

-The ShotView™ app streams real-time video from the Precision-Guided Firearm to a ShotGlass™ on the Recon Jet™ wearable, smart phone, or tablet.
+The ShotView™ app streams real-time video from the Precision-Guided Firearm to their ShotGlass™ on the Recon Jet™ wearable, smart phone, or tablet.
 It’s ideal for communication in hunting and target shooting applications.
 Friends, colleagues, or fellow soldiers can see what the shooter sees in his tracking optic.

 How You Use It